appium/appium/docs/en/appium-setup/real-devices.md

 Hooray!
 There's nothing extra to know about testing real Android devices: it works exactly the same as testing on emulators.
 Make sure that your device can connect to ADB and has Developer Mode enabled.
+For testing Chrome on a real device, you're responsible for ensuring that Chrome of an appropriate version is installed.